mara-oprisor/Projects/README.md

 # README

 ## General Info
-My name is Mara Oprisor, and I am a third-year student at the Technical University of Cluj-Napoca.
+My name is Mara Oprisor and I am a third-year student at the Technical University of Cluj-Napoca.
 I am studying Computer Engineering.
 This repository contains both my personal and my school projects.

 ## Projects